jelligett/chiminey/docs/parametersweep.rst

 .. _unknown_param:

-Imapct of unknown parameters in a sweep map
+Impact of unknown parameters in a sweep map
 '''''''''''''''''''''''''''''''''''''''''''

 An **unknown parameter** is a parameter that is not needed during the execution of a smart